 The Diversity Charter Lëtzebuerg is a national commitment text proposed for signature to any organisation in Luxembourg wishing to commit to diversity promotion and management through concrete actions that go beyond legal obligations.

-The Charter is supported by seven privileged private and public partners - Deutsche Bank, the Ministry for the Family, Integration and the Greater Region, PwC, Linklaters, RBC Investor & Treasury Services, Sodexo and HSBC Luxembourg - as well as IMS Luxembourg, project leader, and the ABBL as an observer, thus representing an innovative and unique governance model at the European level.
+The Charter is supported by seven privileged private and public partners - Deutsche Bank, the Ministry for the Family, Solidarity, Living Together and Hospitality, PwC, Linklaters, CACEIS Investor Services Bank, Sodexo and HSBC Luxembourg - as well as IMS Luxembourg, project leader.

-Structured around 6 articles, it guides organizations in the implementation of practices that promote cohesion and social equity through networks, workshops and conferences, involving all their employees and partners.
+Structured around 6 articles, it guides organisations in the implementation of practices that promote cohesion and social equity through networks, workshops and conferences, involving all their employees and partners.

-Ninth Charter in the European Union, it is part of the European platform of Diversity Charters, led by the European Commission's DG Justice and supported by the Minister for Family, Integration and the Greater Region, Corinne Cahen.
+Ninth Charter in the European Union, it is part of the European platform of Diversity Charters, led by the European Commission's DG Justice.

-Building on its success with Luxembourg companies, the Diversity Chaerter Lëtzebuerg currently has 188 signatories (public, private and voluntary sectors), representing 15% of Luxembourg’s payroll.
+Building on its success with Luxembourg companies, the Diversity Charter Lëtzebuerg currently has more than 290 signatories (public, private and voluntary sectors), representing 15% of Luxembourg’s payroll.

 The Committee for the Diversity Charter

 IMS Luxembourg ensures the daily coordination and promotion of the Diversity Charter Lëtzebuerg.
-The non-profit organization’s mission is to follow-up on signatories as well as partners of the Charter in connection with the stakeholders, to facilitate meetings and diversity events and to manage projects related to the Diversity Charter, such as (Handi)Cap Emploi or Migration vers l’emploi.
+The non-profit organisation’s mission is to follow-up on signatories as well as partners of the Charter in connection with the stakeholders, to facilitate meetings and diversity events and to manage projects related to the Diversity Charter, such as (Handi)Cap Emploi.

 Raise awareness, train and involve the decision-makers and partners to the challenges of diversity as a source of enrichment, innovation, progress and social cohesion.